 If you have arrived on this page you are probably struggling with the concepts of recursion.
 You aren't alone.
-As programmers we first learn basic iterative loop structure.
+As programmers, we first learn the basic iterative loop structure.
 When asked to accomplish the same task with recursion I found it difficult to know where to begin.
 I choose to write on this topic to force myself to learn more on the subject and gain practice writing recursive functions!

 Below is a traditional while loop that will display a message to tell the user "The cat is still hungry" until there are no more cans of food left.

 def feedCat(cans_of_food) while cans_of_food > 0 puts "The cat is still hungry" cans_of_food -= 1 end puts "There are no more cans of food, the cat is full... hopefully" end feedCat(4) #feed your cat 4 times to make them full!

 By making some small tweaks we can write the same function using recursion

 def feedCat(cans_of_food) if cans_of_food > 0 # recursive case puts "cat is still hungry" feedCat(cans_of_food - 1) end # base case, cans_of_food <= 0 puts "There are no more cans of food, the cat is full... hopefully" end feedCat(4)

 You can see that the code actually looks very similar to the iterative loop above.
 Instead of the code returning to the top of the "when" loop, the function CALLS ITSELF again.
 I would like to point out that if we had not added the decrement of cans_of_food in the parameters of the recursive call we would be stuck in an infinite loop.
 The cat would continuously be fed, the cans of food would never diminish.... actually I think the cat would enjoy that ....

 Rule of thumb: If you are stuck build your iterative loop first!